III. Fading Warmth

 The dull blue eyes that met his blue colored eyes seem to lose more of their luster.
 Once again she opened her mouth but stopped before words passed through.
 Instead of speaking she took off the glove on her left hand.
 She gently cupped Seiya's hand that was still cupping her face.
 The action spoke volumes.

 His eyes automatically looked at her hand and without words he hugged her.
 He pressed her face against his chest.
 He understood what happened the moment he saw there was no ring, but a slight indent where a ring once was.
 Usagi and her lover had broken up.
 He could feel her sobs wracking her body.
-She tried to stop them but it only result with involuntary spasms.
+She tried to stop them but it only resulted in involuntary spasms.
 Her fingers grasped his coat tightly as she pressed her face against his chest as much as she could.

 "Cry Odango, cry as much as you need to.
 I'll shield you from the rain for as long as you need me to." he whispered into her ear.
 She wailed into his coat and he could do nothing to calm her down.
 He had no words to soothe her broken heart and he hated it.
 He felt useless.
 All he could do was hold her as she broke down.